-Blocking is an issue of faith, trust.
+Blocking is essentially an issue of faith, trust.
 Rather than trust our intuition, our talent, our skill, our desire, we fear where our Creator is taking us with this creativity.
-Rather than paint, talk to the
+Rather than paint, talk to the boss about a business idea, apply for a grant, audition, and see where it takes us, we pick up a block.
+Blocked, we know who and what we are: unhappy people.
+Unblocked, we may be something much more threatening - happy.
+For most of us happy is terrifying, unfamiliar, out of control.
+No wonder we grab for our blocks.

-As we become more aware of our blocks, we see they no longer work effectively.
-We begin to sit with the anxiety and fear a bit longer, and we find it becomes a fuel for us.
-The very anxiety we are avoiding, becomes fuel for our creativity.
-We use it to paint, talk to the boss, write a grant, perform the song.
+But as we become aware of our blocks, we also see that the blocks no longer work effectively.
+We begin to sit with the anxiety and fear a bit longer, and we find it can become a fuel for us.
+The very anxiety we are covering over, becomes the fuel for our creativity.
+We use it to paint, to talk to the boss, to write a grant, to perform the song.
+Kudos to Sky.